programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Before continuing, be sure to open the ZIP file for each image so you can access the contents.

+#### Batch tiling images
+If you want to use libvips to tile multiple image files, you will need to use scripting language in the command line to identify all the files in a directory, batch them by name or file extension, and run the same command on all of them.
+In the bash command line, for example, you could run: `for filename in *.jpg; do vips dzsave $filename $(basename $filename .jpg)-pyr --layout iiif done`.
+Since this process is different on each operating system and can vary depending on scripting language, this lesson will not include step-by-step details for batch tiling with libvips.
+For Windows, see Steve Jansen's [Guide to Windows Batch Scripting](https://steve-jansen.github.io/guides/windows-batch-scripting/).
+For Mac and Linux, see [John Cupitt's bash solution on the libvips GitHub Issues](https://github.com/libvips/libvips/issues/1744).

 ### Create your image and manifest repository

 Now that you have all of these image tiles, what do you do with them?
 To store, host, access, and share your images, you can create a basic GitHub repository.

 Create a new repository on GitHub.
 Create an `images` folder.
 While in the `images` folder, upload all of the individual image folders (e.g image-1, image-2, etc.) in the `iiif-libvips` directory on your local computer.
 You may have to do this in batches due to GitHub's upload limits.
+You can delete the `vips-properties.xml` folder.

 Create a `manifests` folder in the same repository.
 We will use this folder later to store and host our manifests.

+In your repository, go to Settings > GitHub Pages.
+Set the Source to "Deploy from a branch" and the Branch to "main /(root)".

 #### Clean up your image files